Microwave!! Does this ring a bell?

 For less amount of waste with shredders many other technologies are in the market.
 Bertin are among the supplier companies.

 Microwave technology is an effective emerging tool for inactivation treatment of biohazardous waste.
 One of the major problems in the waste treatment process of waste is transportation.
 Relocation from generation point to disposal/treatment site in closed containers is an issue.
 Dispersal inactivation is very convenient for microwave technologies.
+To meet all your waste management needs, our waste management consultants are here to help you!

 It’s quite useful in developing countries where control transport of waste is a challenge.
 In comparison to more widely used autoclave technology, microwaves have some upperhand.
 Microwave irradiation uses less energy so has a possibility to save energy costs.
 Lurking effects of reducing carbon footprints are also there.